CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 >
 > **Clarification:** Each player draws cards when each company moves and then discards or draws to 8 cards after the company has completed movement.
 Additionally, at the end of each turn, each player can discard one card and then discard or draw to 8 cards.
 >
 > **Clarification:** During the site phase, a company may decide not to enter and explore its current site.
-In this case, the company does not face the automaticattack, but it may not take any other actions or play any cards during the site phase.
+In this case, the company does not face the automatic-attack, but it may not take any other actions or play any cards during the site phase.
 The company remains at the site and it may decide to enter and explore the site on a later turn.
 >
 > **Clarification:** Before a company can attempt to play one item, ally, faction, or information resource card that is “playable” at its current site, it must face the site’s automatic-attacks.
 The company need not defeat the attacks, it merely needs to resolve the attacks normally (such attacks can be canceled).
 >